About Anthony L.G., PLLC

 A public company, by definition, has public shareholders.
 Reverse mergers, IPO’s and DPO’s all result in a public shareholder base.
 Another option for a company going public directly is to complete a private placement; selling shares to unaffiliated third parties and then filing an S-1 resale registration statement as to those shares.
 Each of these options results in an unaffiliated public shareholder base.
 Simply stated, all of these aforementioned processes result in a company going public.

-The S-1 resale registration statement filed on behalf of selling shareholders is the same, and contains the same required information as an S-1 registration statement filed on behalf of the company itself.
+The S-1 resale registration statement filed on behalf of selling shareholders contains substantially the same required information as an S-1 registration statement filed on behalf of the company itself.

 The main benefit to a private company going public through the filing of an S-1 Registration Statement as opposed to a reverse merger is that the company does not have to be concerned about undisclosed, potential or contingent liabilities.
 Moreover, the SEC rules relating to shell companies (such as Rule 144 and Rule 145) prevent the operating company’s shareholders from selling stock using the Rule 144 exemption for twelve months following the completion of the merger.
+Furthermore, companies completing a reverse merger may face reputational challenges.
 Finally, if not completed correctly, the newly merged entity may face trading difficulties with either or both FINRA and DTC.

 FINRA and DTC

-Following the effectiveness of the S-1 registration statement, the company will need to engage the services of a market maker to file a 15c2-11 application with FINRA to obtain permission to quote and trade the stock and to receive a trading symbol.
+For companies going public on the OTC Markets, following the effectiveness of the S-1 registration statement, the company will need to engage the services of a market maker to file a 15c2-11 application with FINRA to obtain permission to quote and trade the stock and to receive a trading symbol.
 FINRA is the self-regulatory body which overseas trading on the over-the-counter market.
-On the most basic level, FINRA issues trading symbols to company’s trading on the over-the-counter market (including the Pink Sheets, OTCQB and OTCQX and OTCBB).
+On the most basic level, FINRA issues trading symbols to company’s trading on the over-the-counter market (including the Pink Sheets, OTCQB and OTCQX).

 Obtaining and maintaining eligibility is of the utmost importance for the smooth trading of an issuer’s float in the secondary market.
 Moreover, DTC eligibility is a prerequisite for OTC issuers’ shareholders to deposit securities with their brokers and have such securities be placed in street name.

-Legal & Compliance stays current with all DTC issuer requirements to assist clients to avoid unnecessary disruptions to their stocks trading activity and to remove DTC chills and locks whenever possible.
+Anthony L.G. stays current with all DTC issuer requirements to assist clients in avoiding unnecessary disruptions to their stocks trading activity and to remove DTC chills and locks whenever possible.

 Going Public Via Reverse Merger